Inside: Upper entrances have many advantages and a few drawbacks. Carefully consider the size and position of any above-the-brood-box entrance.

 Imirie was the eponymous designer of the Imirie shim, a 3/4-inch rectangular frame with the same footprint as a Langstroth box.
 In the center of one end, a 3/4-inch by 3/8-inch entrance is notched into the wood.
 Imirie used this frame between honey supers in the summer and above the brood boxes in winter.
 According to his writings, he designed the shim because he didn’t like drilling holes in his boxes.

-Entrances drilled directly into boxes
+Entrances can be drilled directly into boxes

 If you don’t mind drilling holes in your boxes, a drilled hole eliminates the problem of burr comb between boxes.
 Imirie thought the burr comb was a small price to pay for the increased efficiency of the foragers, and he didn’t mind scraping it away.